Ewicks/Ivory-e-commerce/README.md

 ### Future Features

-- Allowing the user to filter posts by how many likes and comments each post has.

-- Allow each user to only edit or delete the posts they created.
+- Make the stripe payments real instead of fake

-- Create a section where a user can donate money too support the ongoing publications.
+- Add a reviews section where users can comment on clothing

 ### Bugs/Errors encountered during development